CharisChakim/CharisChakim/README.md

 ### 👋 Hi there
-I am a Data Engineer or sometimes Analyst and maybe can be scientist too, so many gray zone there and have experience in working in (Loading . . .
-Oh no I'm Fresher in this Industry).
-Interested in making life easier by creating utility tools.
-Fascinated about Data.

-- 🌱 I’m currently learning about Data Engineering Airflow, Airbyte, Spark, Google Cloud, DataBase Modeling and other things.
+I like to think of myself as a Data Engineer/Analyst/Scientist hybrid, but let's be real, there's a lot of gray area in this field.
+Despite being a fresh face in the industry, I'm eager to make my mark by creating useful tools that make life easier.
+Data is my passion, and I'm constantly seeking ways to turn it into actionable insights.

+Currently, I'm expanding my knowledge in Data Engineering with tools like Airflow, Airbyte, Spark, Google Cloud, and Database Modeling, to name a few.
+I'm always on the lookout for the latest trends and innovations in the data industry, and I'm excited to apply my skills to real-world problems.

+As a job seeker, I'm eager to collaborate on any data project that challenges me and allows me to grow as a professional.
+If you're looking for a data enthusiast with a sense of humor and a passion for learning, then I'm your guy/gal!
+Let's connect and see what we can accomplish together.

 - 👀 I’m so interested in Data Industries
 - ⚡ Currently Looking for Job.
 - 💞️ I’m looking to collaborate on any data project